 Recovery From Sickness

 If you leopard gecko just went through disease or he just got rid of parasites in his body, then surely, he will look small for a while.
-His body is still recuperating and all the nutrients that he gets from food are targeted to healing that part of the body.
+His body is still recuperating and all the nutrients that he gets from

 You should consistently check in with your vet if the recovery process is still ongoing to know if he needs supplements to make him recover faster.
 During this time, do not try to powerfeed your gecko as this will stress his body more.